PedroS11/twitch-live-extension/README.md

 ![Chrome Web Store](https://img.shields.io/chrome-web-store/users/nlnfdlcbnpafokhpjfffmoobbejpedgj)
 ![Chrome Web Store](https://img.shields.io/chrome-web-store/stars/nlnfdlcbnpafokhpjfffmoobbejpedgj)

-A browser extension that will help you to find out when your followed streamers are live on Twitch.
+A browser extension that will help you to find out when your followed streamers are live on Twitch and will send notifications when they start a new live stream.
 ## Table of Contents

   * [Settings](#settings)